phrodide/CSharp-Homekit/README.md

 # CSharp-Homekit
-Apply Homekit implementation in pure C#.
+Apple Homekit implementation in pure C#.
 No unsafe or external dependencies.